Privacy

 Flake and Coons serve respectively as the chairman and ranking member of the Judiciary Subcommittee on Privacy, Technology and the Law.

-They then cite the Oregon incident, stating how the couple who own the Echo smart speaker were unaware that its microphone had switched on (which happens when the device hears "Alexa"), and a recording was sent to a random acquaintance of theirs.
+They then cite the Oregon incident, stating how the couple who own the Echo smart speaker were unaware that its microphone had switched on (which happens when the device hears "Alexa").
+A recording was sent to a random acquaintance of theirs.

 The device did not malfunction, but simply misunderstood - on several consecutive occasions - what it had heard.
-That being, the "Alexa" wake word, followed by what it thought was a request to send a message, then what it thought was the contact's name.
-Alexa then sent the message after mistakenly hearing it being given permission to do so.
+That was the "Alexa" wake word, followed by what it thought was a request to send a message and then what it thought was the contact's name.
+Alexa then sent the message after mistakenly hearing it being permitted to do so.

-Asking Amazon to makes changes to how Alexa works, the senators added: "Without prompt and meaningful action, we expect that additional instances like the one summarized will happen again."
+The senators asked Amazon to change how Alexa works and added, "Without prompt and meaningful action, we expect that additional instances like the one summarized will happen again."

 They went on: "The increasing popularity of in-home, internet-connected devices and voice-activated technologies raises questions about the types of data they collect, store, and share, and the degree to which consumers control their personal information.
 Companies, like Amazon, that offer services through these devices must address these concerns by prioritizing consumer privacy and protecting sensitive personal information."

 They then ask Bezos 29 questions about how Echo speakers and the Alexa assistant work.
-They ask how many complaints Amazon has received from consumers "reporting that an Amazon Echo device has improperly interpreted a command."
+They ask how many customer complaints Amazon has received "reporting that an Amazon Echo device has improperly interpreted a command."

-The senators also ask how often Echo devices send voice data to Amazon's servers, and how long it is stored for by Amazon.
+The senators also ask how often Echo devices send voice data to Amazon's servers and how long Amazon stores it.
 You can read the letter and its questions in full here.

-For what it is worth, it is already known that Echo devices store everything they hear on Amazon's server until the user deletes each recording.
-These can be listened to at any time through the Alexa smartphone app, where they are listed in reverse-chronological order.
+It is already known that Echo devices store everything they hear on Amazon's server until the user deletes each recording.
+These can be listened to at any time through the Alexa smartphone app, which lists them in reverse-chronological order.
 However, Amazon claims that deleting these will limit Alexa's ability to understand you more accurately in the future.

 The company states: "When you use an Alexa device, we keep the voice recordings associated with your account to improve the accuracy of the results provided to you and to improve our services."
 Amazon also warns that deleting the recordings "may degrade your experience using the device."